-Back to school season is here!
 Do you have a little one headed to school for the first time?
 Or, are your kids seasoned veterans like mine are now?
-My kids are excited to return to school, but that wasn't always the case.
+My kids are eager to return to school, but that wasn't always the case.

 This post contains affiliate links.
 If you click and make a purchase, I may earn a small commission at no additional cost to you.
 This helps me continue sharing helpful parenting tips with you!